skip to content

 Undergraduate study

-Our graduates go on to change the world—working for governments, NGO's, international policymakers, non-profits and so much more.
+Our graduates go on to change the world—working in governments, the Civil Service, NGOs, diplomacy, and non-profits along with opportunities in law, business, journalism, and education.

-How studying Politics and International studies works at Cambridge
+How to study Politics and International studies at Cambridge

-There are two ways to study Politics and International Relations at Cambridge.
-You can either apply through the Human, Social and Political Sciences course or the History and Politics course.
+There are two ways to study Politics and International Relations as an undergraduate at Cambridge.
+You can either apply through the Human, Social and Political Sciences course which combines politics, international relations, social anthropology and sociology in your first year and then allows you to specialise in one or more subjects in subsequent years or the History and Politics course.

 Watch our Masterclass